North Dakota's workers comp claims rise less than expected

-WILLISTON, N.D.
-(Reuters) - The number of workers compensation filings in North Dakota’s oil patch rose less than forecast from January through March, leading state officials to curb projections for total fiscal year filings, data released on Wednesday showed.
+WILLISTON, N.D., June 17 (Reuters) - The number of workers compensation filings in North Dakota’s oil patch rose less than forecast from January through March, leading state officials to curb projections for total fiscal year filings, data released on Wednesday showed.

 The projected decrease in filings surprised officials and industry executives across the No. 2 U.S. oil producing state as expectations for an increase were high with the recent slide in crude prices.